DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 3.0.7 =
+= 3.0.9 =
-Trail 2 of fixing long timers in compact mode.
+Adding support for LaTeX in edited comments.